-Figure 3 shows the FEM profiles with both VD and HD arrays.
-In the qualitative interpretation of these data, it can be observed a higher $\rho_a$ (50 $\Omega$ m or more) at the initial stages of the curves, which is related with a dune sandy terrain.
-After 150 m, the $\rho{a}$ values decrease to amounts smaller than 10 $\Omega$ m, showing the presence of clayey terrain, probably saturated with saline water.
-HD profiles are smoother, whereas VD show larger $\rho_a$ variations in subsurface caused by heterogeneities.
-These values decreased with depth (curves with Tx-Rx = 40, 20 and 10 m, and frequencies = 0.4, 1.6 e 6.4 KHz, respectively), possibly due to greater water saturation in the geological formations below the water table.
-On the other hand, at the end of the profiles, the VD curves show a heterogeneity that increase its size and with depth, possibly caused by local sand lenses.
+Figure 3 shows the FEM profiles with both VD and HD arrays, while Figure 6 shows the relative positions of these profiles regarding the longest one.
+In the qualitative interpretation of these data, we can observe a higher ρ_a (50 Ω m or more) at the initial stages of the curves, which is related with a dune sandy terrain.
+After 150 m, the ρ_a values decrease to about less than 10 Ω m, showing the presence of clayey terrain, probably saturated with saline water.
+HD profiles are more smooth, whereas VD show larger ρ_a variations in subsurface caused by heterogeneities.
+These values decreased with depth (curves with Tx-Rx = 40, 20 and 10 m, and frequencies = 0.4, 1.6 e 6.4 KHz, respectively), possibility due to greater water saturation in the geological formations below the water table.
+On the other hand, in the end of the profiles, the VD curves show a heterogeneity that increase its size and with depth, possible caused by local sand lenses.